Parenting iloveindia.com ParentingParentingParenting TipsSingle Parenting IndiaParenting India

 Baby Grasping & Grabbing

-In newborns, grasping is a reflex action.
-Babies wrap their tiny fingers around anything that comes in or is put in their hands including your fingers but by the time they are 2 months old, this reflex begins to disappear and baby’s fists that used to be always clenched up now start opening up.
-Baby may also try to clutch and grab things that are in their direct line of sight such as clothing or hair.
-They may also try to explore these things and try to put them in their mouth.
-This is the time, when small things such as buttons, bright colored pills and coins should be kept out of their reach or they may try to pick it up and put them in their mouths.
+Grasping is a reflex action in newborns.
+The newborns wrap their tiny fingers around anything that comes in or put in their hands.
+By the time, they are two months old, this reflex action begins to disappear and that baby's fists, which used to be always clenched up together, start opening up.
+The baby may also try to clutch and grab things that are within his/her immediate reach, such as his/her mom's clothing or hair.
+He/she may also try to explore these things and try to put them in the mouth, after grabbing them.
+This is the time, when small things such as buttons, bright colored pills and coins should be kept out of their reach, otherwise they may try to pick it up and swallow them.
+Learn more about grasping the grabbing in infant, in the following lines.